$d$-wave Surface Altermagnetism in Centrosymmetric Collinear Antiferromagnets

-In contrast, for MnPt the nonmagnetic surface sites A and B are equivalent (both corresponding to Pt atoms), such that a half translation exchanging them remains a symmetry of the surface.
-Accordingly, $tT$ symmetry is preserved despite the absence of inversion symmetry.
-The survival of $tT$ enforces spin degeneracy of the surface electronic structure, making MnPt a conventional AFM at the surface with no altermagnetic spin splitting.
-This example highlights that surface inversion breaking alone does not guarantee surface altermagnetism; the equivalence or inequivalence of antiferromagnetically coupled surface sublattices is decisive.
+In contrast, for MnPt the nonmagnetic surface sites A and B are equivalent (both corresponding to Pt atoms), such that the local environments of the surface magnetic atoms remain identical.
+Consequently, a half translation exchanging the two sites remains a symmetry of the surface.
+Accordingly, a sublattice-exchanging antiunitary symmetry survives, realized here as $tT$ symmetry, despite the absence of inversion symmetry.
+The survival of this symmetry enforces spin degeneracy of the surface electronic structure, making MnPt a conventional AFM at the surface with no altermagnetic spin splitting.
+This example highlights that surface inversion breaking alone does not guarantee surface altermagnetism; the presence or absence of a sublattice-exchanging antiunitary symmetry is decisive.